Climate of Dhaka

 Dhaka experiences a hot, wet and humid tropical climate.
 Under the Köppen climate classification, Dhaka has a tropical wet and dry climate.
 The city has a distinct monsoonal season, with an annual average temperature of 25 C and monthly means varying between 18 C in January and 29 C in August.
 Nearly 80% of the annual average rainfall of 1854 mm occurs during the monsoon season which lasts from May until the end of September.
 Increasing air and water pollution emanating from traffic congestion and industrial waste are serious problems affecting public health and the quality of life in the city.
 Water bodies and wetlands around Dhaka are facing destruction as these are being filled up to construct multi-storied buildings and other real estate developments.
 Coupled with pollution, such erosion of natural habitats threatens to destroy much of the regional biodiversity.

 Cold weather is unusual in and around Dhaka.
 When temperatures decrease to 8 C or less, people without warm clothing and living in inadequate homes may die from the cold.

 Factors

 Dhaka has a tropical wet and dry climate.
-The monsoon season brings nearly 80% of the annual average rainfall of 1,854 millimeters (73 in) occurs between May and September.
+The monsoon season brings nearly 80% of the annual average rainfall of 1,854 millimeters (73 in) and occurs between May and September.